diving in pemba

 2 tanks per trip are the norm but we certainly cater to our customers' desires.
 We can schedule 3 tank dives on request.

 Are there night dives?

-We now offer night diving.
+We now offer night diving at additional cost.

 Are there shore dives?

 Pemba does not offer shore diving because the best channels, coral gardens and wall dives are more than a mile from shore.
 Pemba’s western shoreline is mostly mangrove formations which provide the nutrients and nesting places for juvenile fish.
 The east coast is solid hard coral.

 How many dive boats are available?

 Swahili Divers owns and operates 4 custom designed dive boats.
 These vessels have been designed and equipped specifically for diving and contain all of the equipment to make your trip comfortable and safe.

 A maximum of 5 divers per group.

 They are more than welcome.
 Spouses and family members often accompany our diving guests, making the overall experience more enjoyable.